SFort/Fabrication/README.md

 # Fabrication - Dump edition

-This fork has a simple goal. dump everything that can't be ported to 1.17 in under 2 minutes
+This fork has a simple goal. dump everything that can't be ported to 1.17 under 2 minutes
 in the process compleatly ditching:

 - any coding standards
+- logic / understanding of the code
+- testing of feature
 - backwards comatability
 - support / integration with other mods
 - command / UI support
 - soft feature failiure
-- forge compatability(probably im not testing)
+- forge compatability

-obviously i have absolutley no intention of merging this with fabrication it's purley indeded as a messy and hopefully temporary 1.17 workaround.
+obviously i have absolutley no intention of merging this with fabrication
+it's purley indeded as a messy and hopefully temporary 1.17 workaround.

-none of the dropped/broken features will ever be re-implemented on this branch
+none of the dropped features will be re-implemented
 as that is not the point of this branch

 # Dropped Features:

-lots are a easy port but i wanna play fabrication 1.17 within the day some of these ware removed at whim because there was a wierd resource pack / Entity tick crash so yes few of these are deffinatly perfectly functional and removed
+i wanna play fabrication 1.17 today
+so some of the removed features are perfectly functional
+because i essetially did russial rullete debuging

 - sync_attacker_yaw
 - alt_absorption_sound